wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     _buccal sample_ means a sample of epithelial cells from inside the mouth taken by a device, or provided by other means, approved for the purpose under [section 4B(1)(b)][10]

-    _charged_, in relation to a person, means that an information charging the person with an offence has been filed in a District Court or Youth Court and a summons or warrant to arrest the person has been issued in respect of the offence charged
+    _charged_, in relation to a person, means that a charging document charging the person with an offence has been filed in a District Court (including in relation to proceedings in the Youth Court)

     _child_ means a person of or over the age of 10 years but under the age of 14 years